 - Education, volunteering and employment

-A Housing Officer is assigned to each house and works alongside the support worker to deal with issues such as; maintenance, safety checks, furnishings, support to manage the occupation agreements and breaches.
+A Housing Officer is assigned to each house and works alongside the Support Worker to deal with issues such as; maintenance, safety checks, furnishings, support to manage the occupation agreements and breaches.

-During House meetings and clients events, Support workers will collect information and views from clients on how they would like to constructively participate in scheme run activities and contribute to how their supported accommodation is facilitated and changes in the house.
+Service User participation and involvement is paramount so we hold House Meetings on a monthly basis to allow residents to discuss accommodation related issues and development.
+This is also an opportunity to collect information and views from Service User on how they would like to constructively participate in scheme run activities, contribute to how their supported accommodation is facilitated and changes in the house environment